Chookith/Late-Night-Mocha-i/README.md

 # Late Night Coffee i

-Hello

-please bear with me

-im still learning

-## Update notes 1.5.1
+## Update notes 1.6.0

+- OK

+- there has been a major restructure of this theme

+  - It has come to my attention that none of the colors were in sync across the languages.
+So I've fixed that

+  - There were a few messy mistakes (forgetting to add comments to the theme) this restructuring aims to fix that

+- Reactjsx and Tsx are different languages so I've fixed that

+  - I honestly thought they were the same. :(

-- TypeScript and TSX has been added
+- Ruby has been added to the languages
-  - to all the devs I'm so sorry its taken so long to come out

 ## I've finished on the light version